 Place the broiler pan on the top rack of the oven.
 Keep an eye on the chicken during broiling so it doesn't burn or char, turning once during cooking.
 Use tongs to turn the chicken so you don't pierce the skin and let the juices escape.

-Add barbecue sauce, if desired, after the chicken has started to brown to keep the sauce from burning.
+For a broiled bbq chicken breast, add barbecue sauce after the chicken has started to brown to keep the sauce from burning.

 Test the doneness of the chicken with a meat thermometer by inserting it in the meatiest part without touching the bone.
 Cooking will take 10 to 12 minutes for thin or small pieces and 25 to 30 minutes for larger pieces.

 The chicken is ready to serve when it reaches the recommended safe internal temperature of 165 degrees Fahrenheit, according to the Academy of Nutrition and Dietetics.